SJSUFall2019-CMPE272/ProjectGroup-23/README.md

   - One of the household had installed solar panels and thus wanted to know if our system would be incorporating the solary energy.

+# User Persona

+This application will help home owners in load scheduling of appliances during off-peak hours of the day.
+The application will try to run the load during hours where the cost of usage will be less.
+At the same time, when the application is extended to an entire community, it would directly help the utility companies to better plan out and provide with a cheaper rate to users due to the load being shifted to off-peak hours of the day.
+So, this system could potentially help both the residential customers and the utility companies.

+# Hill Statement

+Users who want to reduce their electricity bill by willing to shift their operating hours of appliances.
+Also, when implemented on a large scale, it would also benefit by flattening the load profile of the users and thus helping utility companies to reduce the electricity prices and do-away with ToU pricing.

 # Team Members
 1) [Aditya Mantri](http://github.com/aditya-edu)
 2) [Nachiket Trivedi](https://github.com/nachiket-trivedi)